jfranciscosousa/jfranciscosousa.com/blog/typing-remix-loaders-with-confidence.md

 ## Let's add types the regular way

 You can quickly type `useLoaderData` using type variables.
-Its type signature it's basically `useLoaderData<T>: T`, so if you do `useLoaderData<string>`, you just typed your loader!
+Its type signature is `useLoaderData<T>: T`, so if you do `useLoaderData<string>`, you just typed your loader!

 ```tsx:app/routes/index.tsx
 export function loader(): string {